JJ/granada-off/text/suburban-malls.md

 >Avenida de Cervantes.
 And check out other
 >haunted mansions and some graffiti along the way, so have those
 >chapters handy.

+The only way to go to Alhsur is to ride your own car.
+There might be public transportation, as in metropolitan buses that ply the route Granada-La Zubia, but if you intend to spend some time there and get out late at night, you better bring your own ride.
+A taxi back to Granada might cost you a few dozens euros.
+And, well, in fact, there is nothing there that is worth the while.
+It is a bog-standard neat little mall, with balconies all along it, and franchises in the middle, a cineplex at one end, and a supermarket in the other.
+For a time, it was the only place where you could buy Dunkin Donuts in Granada, but it closed and there is one now downtown.
+It is not even interesting in the anthropological sense.
+That area houses upper-middle class homes, besides the locals, which might be increasingly less in a town that was, some time ago, mainly devoted to agriculture.
+The town itself might be worth a visit, if only because it is not in any touristic guide, but only if you have checked in already in all the other places.